smapiot/piral/docs/specs/feed-api-specification.md

 **Error Response**

 This endpoint should always succeed.
-In case of urgent server issues a response with HTTP status code `500` has to be served.
+In case of urgent server issues, a response with HTTP status code `500` has to be served.

-In any other case an empty `items` array is suitable to indicate that no pilets are to be served.
+In any other case, an empty `items` array is suitable to indicate that no pilets are to be served.

 ## Examples